Empathy: What It Is, Why It Matters, and How You Can Improve

 Believe it or not, reading fiction can actually increase your empathy.
 New studies show that when people read fiction, their brains really feel like they're entering a new world.
 For example, researchers from the University of Buffalo studied participants who had read Twilight and Harry Potter.
 What they discovered is that people self-identified as vampires and wizards respectively.

-The reason this discovery matters is because it shows that people are able to identify with people and groups that are actually outside of themselves.
-To put this into a non-fantasy application, it shows that people can relate to people who live lives that are entirely different than their own.
+This discovery matters because it shows that people can identify with people and groups that are actually outside of themselves.
+To put this into a non-fantasy application, it shows that people can relate to people who live lives that are entirely different from their own.
 For example, people from the United States could read a book about a person in China and learn to identify with someone on the other side of the planet.

-In an article about this study, The Guardian writes, "In fiction…we are able to understand characters’ actions from their interior point of view, by entering into their situations and minds, rather than the more exterior view of them that we usually have."
-In other words, where we would ordinarily not have access to another person's thoughts, literature gives us a window into the inner thinkings of other people.
+In an article about this study, The Guardian writes, "In fiction…we can understand characters’ actions from their interior point of view, by entering into their situations and minds, rather than the more exterior view of them that we usually have."
+In other words, where we would ordinarily not have access to another person's thoughts, literature gives us a window into the inner thinking of different people.

 RELATED: Master the Art of Storytelling